sopel-irc/sopel.chat/willie_6.md

   optional, as before.
 However, if you were passing it positionally, its position has changed to accommodate the other new arguments, so you'll need to change that.
+* `msg()` is considered deprecated, and will be removed from the documentation.
+  However, since it would obviously be a serious pain for everyone to actually move away from it, it will continue to work without a warning for the time being.

 ## Reorganization of `sopel.tools`